 The long stuff pocket is made with a combination of Dyneema X in the center with a lightweight fabric mesh along the sides.
-I didn’t manage to destroy the mesh during testing, but it wouldn’t take much.
-If your interest in the Kalais XT is off-trail travel, I’d recommend requesting much stronger mesh as a customization or eliminating it altogether and opting for a solid Dyneema pocket.
+If your interest in the Kalais XT is off-trail travel, I’d recommend requesting a much stronger mesh as a customization or eliminating it altogether and opting for a solid Dyneema pocket.

 If you use a hydration reservoir, there are gear loops inside the pack bag to hang them from (anchored below a horizontal frame stay), but no separate hydration pocket or sleeve.
 A hydration hose can then be routed through holes above the shoulder straps.

 The Kalais XT’s external attachment and compression system are pretty phenomenal.
 There are three tiers of side compression straps so you can compress a load or lash gear to the side of the pack.
 The Kalais XT isn’t a huge volume pack, but the added tier means that you can mix and match the straps, using a subset of the straps for compression and the rest to hold attachments, which is a nice perk if you carry tall skinny objects like an ax, paddle, skis, or rifle on your trips.

 But one of the things that sets the Kalais XT apart, is the number of reinforced gear loops arranged around the pack for lashing extra gear to the outside: